nathanl/jquery.persistentForm/README.markdown

 Testing AJAX is haaaaarrrd!
 To make it easy on myself, I test them against running server software, rather than trying to simulate requests going out, taking some time, and coming back with response codes.

 To run the tests, you need that server, too.
 Fortunately, it's not so hard.
-Do this:
+Do this (assuming a Unix-family OS):

 - Install Ruby if you don't have it yet
+- Change to the plugin's directory on the command line
 - `gem install bundler`
 - `bundle install` - this will install the Sinatra gem for running local servers
 - `ruby server.rb` - starts the server running